Personal profile

 Biography

-Head of Arts and Play Therapies programmes and Convenor of the MA Music Therapy programme.
+Associate Professor and Convenor of the MA Music Therapy programme.
 Tessa is a qualified music therapist, registered with HCPC.
-She qualified from Roehampton in 1990 and since then her clinical experience has been extensive, including work with the elderly, in forensic mental health, and with young people and adults with learning disabilities.
-Her current clinical work is in an honorary role with adults with learning disabilities in a joint health and social services community team.
+Her clinical experience is extensive, including work with the elderly, in forensic mental health, and with young people and adults with learning disabilities.
+Her current clinical work is with the children and families at Alexander Devine Children's Hospice.
+Tessa is passionate about advocating for marginalised groups and considers her work to be creative activism.
+Pround co-founder member of HENCoP (Health Education Network for Coproduction), Tessa values working with service users and carers across all her varied roles (see here).

 Tessa’s research interests are diverse including clinical work with adults with profound and multiple learning disabilities, multi-disciplinary work and work with carers, and the development of theories of learning and teaching in the training of Music Therapists.
-Tessa undertook her PG Cert in Higher Education in 2003, researching into the student experience on the Roehampton course.
-She was awarded a Fellowship in Learning and Teaching in higher education from Roehampton for 2005-2006
+Tessa is a career teacher who is passionate about the student experience, and when studying her PG Cert in Higher Education researched into the student experience on the Roehampton music therapy training course.

-As well as her interests in research Tessa has contributed to the development of the profession through her work initially with APMT and now with the British Association for Music Therapy (BAMT); currently she is a Trustee, member of the Training and Education Committee and International Representative for BAMT.
+As well as her interests in research Tessa has contributed to the development of the profession through her work with British Association for Music Therapy (BAMT), European Music Therapy Confederation (EMTC) and Euoprean Consortium for Arts Therapies Education (ECArTE).

-Tessa has been one of the Editors of the British Journal Music Therapy since 2013.
-Tessa enjoys writing and speaking about her work and speaks at conferences internationally and in the UK.
+Tessa was one of the Editors of the British Journal Music Therapy from 2013-2024.
+She enjoys writing and speaking about her work and speaks at conferences internationally and in the UK.
 She also leads workshops and masterclasses on writing in the UK and internationally.
-Tessa is an HCPC partner working on the CPD scheme and fitness to practice panels, and is a Senior Fellow of the Higher Education Academy.
+Tessa is an HCPC partner working on the CPD scheme and fitness to practice panels, and a Senior Fellow of the Higher Education Academy.

 Qualifications